iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > It was nice to have access to a doctor so late at night!<br> :date: __2020-12-19 06:17:18__

 > Super convenient!<br> :date: __2020-12-14 16:17:17__

-> This has been a reliable app.
-It's so nice getting to see a doctor right from my house.<br> :date: __2020-12-12 20:31:42__